 - The balance between fixed and variable allowances.

-During 2017, discussions regarding nomination and remuneration were held once every four months and included in BoC meetings.
+During 2018, meetings regarding nomination and remuneration were held once every four months and included in BoC meetings.

-In 2017, total remuneration of the BoC and BoD of AE and its consolidated subsidiaries was US$22.8 million, a 9% increase from US$21 million in 2016.
+In 2018, total remuneration of the BoC and BoD of AE and its consolidated subsidiaries was USD23.8 million, a 4% increase from USD22.8 million in 2017.

 For the full Guideline of Nomination and Remuneration Function, please click here.